Gluesticks Blog

 2. Add olive oil and salt.
 Stir.

-4. Knead dough on a lightly floured surface for a few minutes until smooth and elastic.
+4. Knead dough on a lightly floured surface until smooth and elastic.

 6. Cover the bowl and let the dough rise until doubled inside, about an hour.